John Henry McCray

-John Henry McCray (1910–1987) was an African American journalist, newspaper publisher, politician, civil rights activist, and college academic administrator.

-He worked at some of the country's most prominent Black newspapers including the Lighthouse and Informer newspaper of South Carolina (from 1941 to 1954); the Charleston Messenger; the Pittsburgh Courier as the Carolina editor (from 1960 to 1962); the Baltimore Afro-American (from 1954 to 1960); The Chicago Defender (from 1962 to 1963); and the Atlanta Daily World (from February to September 1964).
+John Henry McCray (1910–1987) was an American journalist, newspaper publisher, politician, civil rights activist, and college academic administrator.
+An African American, he worked at some of the country's most prominent Black newspapers including the Lighthouse and Informer newspaper of South Carolina (from 1941 to 1954); the Charleston Messenger; the Pittsburgh Courier as the Carolina editor (from 1960 to 1962); the Baltimore Afro-American (from 1954 to 1960); The Chicago Defender (from 1962 to 1963); and the Atlanta Daily World (from February to September 1964).
 McCray was a co-founder of the Progressive Democratic Party (PDP) of South Carolina.

 Early life and education

 John Henry McCray was born on August 25, 1910, in Youngstown, Florida, to parents Rachel Rebecca Montgomery and Donald Carlos McCray.
 He grew up in Lincolnville, near Charleston.

 He attended high school at Avery Institute (or Avery Normal Institute) in Charleston, where he was valedictorian.
 He earned his B.S. degree in chemistry in 1935 at Talladega College.